About transactional e-mails

 yourappdomain.com will send emails from

-email@example.com -> That will not look trustworthy to your clients.
+email@example.com -> That gmail address will not look trustworthy to your clients as a sender.

 You can also have all the Gmail-goodness with your own domain with gSuite (aka Google Apps for Business).
 It is possible to use gSuite as a SMTP relay to send bulk mails, but probably not recommended. gSuite is about e-mail accounts for personal usage, there are limits.